Joining me for therapy online couldn’t be easier.

 Please give at least 24 hours notice if you need to cancel.
-If it is less than 24 hours, I will not charge for the cancelled session if we manage to rearrange it.
+If it is less than 24 hours, the fee will be payable.

 If you come to the session under the influence of drugs or alcohol, we won’t be able to work properly, so I will bring the session to a close.